Netcracker/KubeMarine/documentation/Installation.md

  * VALUE is the value for the taint.
  * EFFECT is the effect for the taint behavior.
 It can be one of NoSchedule, PreferNoSchedule, or NoExecute.

-To deploy pods on tainted nodes, you should define the toleration section:
+To deploy pods on tainted nodes, define the toleration section:

 ```YAML
 tolerations: